Tuxtla Chiapas, Mexico Travel Guide

 Avoid sensitive discussions and respect local customs.

-Connecting with residents with an open mind and a respectful attitude can lead to meaningful cultural exchanges.
+Connecting with residents with an open mind and a respectful attitude could cause meaningful cultural exchanges.

-Accessibility for travelers with mobility challenges in Tuxtla Gutiérrez, like much of Mexico, has challenges.
+Accessibility for people with mobility challenges in Tuxtla Gutiérrez, like much of Mexico, has challenges.

 Sidewalks and public spaces often present challenges for travelers with mobility impairments.